10 Top Stretches and Exercises to Improve Dance Flexibility

 Drop your right ear down to your right shoulder.
 Press down on your head to deepen the stretch and hold.
 When you are done, complete the stretch on the other side.

 Keep Working on Your Dance Flexibility

 No one has ever become flexible overnight.
-Stretching should be apart of your daily routine as a dancer.
+To improve your dancer flexibility, stretching should be a part of your daily routine.
 Just keep at it and you’ll start to see a noticeable difference.